One Version service updates overview

 After notifications have been sent, Microsoft will apply the update (auto update) during the designated maintenance window.
 After this operation is completed, a notification email will be sent to indicate the status of the update.
 Customers will also be able to self-update by using the standard update experience in LCS.
 For more information, see Apply updates to cloud environments.

 Customers who participate in the First release program will have an opportunity to update their sandbox environment and other environments early.
 To sign up for the First release program, go to https://experience.dynamics.com.

 Customers will also be able to self-update by using the standard update experience in LCS, as shown in the following illustration.

 After an update is completed in the UAT environment, a basic business process test can be executed to validate the environment.
 To support this effort, a no-code automation test tool for business process testing is available, as shown in the following illustration.
-For more information, see Create user acceptance test libraries by using task recordings and BPM.
+For more information, see Create and automate user acceptance tests.

 Some customers have both external data integrations and internal data integrations.
 We recommend that these customers use the Data task automation tool for testing.